For Students Who Have Been Approved For Notetakers

-Notes are distributed via a First Class conference on your First Class Desktop.
-Shortly after you are notified that a notetaker is found, you should see a conference labeled, for example: CHY 121-0001 DSS NOTES.
-Notes will be posted in that conference as an attachment to an email.
-Please download and save the files, notetaker conferences are deleted shortly after the end of every semester.
+Notes are distributed via BOX folder accessed from your MaineStreet Launchpad.
+Shortly after you are notified that a notetaker is found, you should see a folder labeled, for example: “SAS Notes CHY 121-0001”.
+Notes will be posted in that folder as an PDF or Word document.
+Please download and save the files, notetaker folders are deleted shortly after the end of every semester.

 Students will attend class and participate in class discussions and to the extent you are able, are encouraged to take their own notes in addition to the notetaker’s notes.

 Students are expected to keep up with readings and class assignments.
 To do this, you are encouraged to view and download your notes on a regular basis.

 If students are not receiving notes or find them lacking, please contact the Notetaker Coordinator Merlin Littlefield via email or by calling 581-2317 immediately so this problem can be corrected.

 If it becomes clear that notes aren’t being viewed on a regular basis, then this accommodation will come under review.